DiLi-Lab/PoTeC/stimuli/STIMULI.md

 All texts and questions for each text are contained in [stimuli.tsv](./stimuli/stimuli.tsv).

-TODO: decide whether we want to do have this:
 In addition, the texts and corresponding questions are also provided as separate text files in the [biology texts](./stimuli/bio_texts) and
 [physics texts](./stimuli/physics_texts) folder.